Unleash/unleash/website/docs/reference/api/legacy/unleash/admin/features.md

 :::

-## Fetching Feature Toggles {#fetching-feature-toggles}
+## Fetching Feature Flags {#fetching-feature-toggles}

 :::caution Deprecation notice

 This endpoint was removed in Unleash v5.
-Please use the [project-based endpoint to fetch all toggles](/reference/api/legacy/unleash/admin/features-v2.md#fetching-toggles) instead.
+Please use the [project-based endpoint to fetch all flags](/reference/api/legacy/unleash/admin/features-v2.md#fetching-toggles) instead.

 :::

 `GET: http://unleash.host.com/api/admin/features`

-This endpoint is the one all admin ui should use to fetch all available feature toggles from the _unleash-server_.
-The response returns all active feature toggles and their current strategy configuration.
-A feature toggle will have _at least_ one configured strategy.
+This endpoint is the one all admin ui should use to fetch all available feature flags from the _unleash-server_.
+The response returns all active feature flags and their current strategy configuration.
+A feature flag will have _at least_ one configured strategy.
 A strategy will have a `name` and `parameters` map.

 **Example response:**